-DEQ reviewed 2024 data from the [Oregon Employment Department](#) to identify large businesses operating in Douglas County that could be affected by the rule.
-Thirteen large businesses hold NPDES permits, including one with an individual permit.
-These large businesses may incur costs to invest in capital improvements, operational changes, or additional monitoring to meet discharge limits based on TMDL wasteload allocations.
+DEQ reviewed 2024 data from the [Oregon Employment Department](#) to identify large businesses operating in Jackson, Josephine and Curry counties that could be affected by the rule.
+DEQ identified 17 individual and 13 general NPDES permit holders that have the potential to impact surface water temperatures in the Rogue River Basin.
+In this list there are 5 large businesses that may incur costs to invest in capital improvements, operational changes, or additional monitoring to meet discharge limits based on TMDL wasteload allocations.